Magakantshe/Models/Forecasting/README.md

 Model comparison (Prophet, SARIMA, XGBoost)

-API deployment (Flask or FastAPI)
+API deployment (Flask/FastAPI)

-Dashboard visualization (Streamlit)
+Interactive dashboard (Streamlit)

-Alternative Models

-If NeuralProphet compatibility issues persist, consider:

-Prophet

-SARIMA (statsmodels)

-Gradient boosting regression for time-series

 License

-MIT License
+This project is provided for educational and professional use.

+Author

+Elphus